-Australia is a vast island continent situated south off Indonesia and Papua New Guinea between the Pacific and Indian oceans.
+Australia is a vast island continent situated south of Indonesia and Papua New Guinea between the Pacific and Indian oceans.
 The world’s sixth largest country, Australia measures some 4000km east to west and 3200km north to south.
 Much of the interior of the country is flat, barren and extremely sparsely populated.
 The bulk of the population live on the narrow, fertile eastern coastal plain and on the southeastern coast.
 The Great Barrier Reef lies between 50-300km offshore and extends 2000km from the Torres Strait to Gladstone.
 Australia offers a world of adventures.
-From world-renowned beaches to the rugged outback, lush rainforests and amazing wildlife, to restaurants and the sophisticated cities.
+From world-renowned beaches to the rugged outback, lush rainforests and amazing wildlife, restaurants and the sophisticated cities.

 Whatever location you choose Australia’s states and territories, each offer their own unique options for your holiday.
 Discover youthful energy of cities throughout Australia.
 From Sydney, Melbourne, Brisbane, Adelaide, Hobart, Perth, and Darwin, there is something to suit every visitor.